-Jenna Arnold is the Chief Impact Officer at a venture fund, Rethink Capital Partners ($1B AUM), helping shape the fund's plan for meaningful and measurable impact across education, community, food, and women-led companies.
+Jenna Arnold is the Chief Impact Officer at an impact venture fund, Rethink Capital Partners, helping shape the fund's plan for meaningful and measurable impact across education, community, food, and women-led companies.
 She comes to this work as an entrepreneur and activist — enthusiastic about the possibilities to do well and do good within such ecosystems.

-For her work at ORGANIZE, Arnold was named one Inc’s "20 Most Disruptive Innovators.”
-The New York Times called ORGANIZE one of the "Biggest Ideas in Social Change," and the organization has been consistently featured HBO’s Last Week Tonight and CNN as a primary vehicle for ending the deadly waitlist.
+For her work at ORGANIZE, Jenna was named one of Inc.’s “20 Most Disruptive Innovators.”
+The New York Times called ORGANIZE one of the “Biggest Ideas in Social Change,” and the organization has been featured by FastCompany, ESPN, Slate, SELF, and UpWorthy, and regularly quoted in outlets such as the Washington Post and the Associated Press.

 Previously, Arnold was the Executive Producer and Creator of one of MTV’s hit TV shows, ‘Exiled!' and was the youngest American to work at the United Nations where she created multi-platform programming and impact evaluation framework.
 Jenna has taught in 13 countries with a laser focus on citizenship education and has authored 15 different curricula.